 Proper snowmobile clothing should be worn.
 It should be comfortable and not too tight.
-Always check the weather forecast before you go on a ride.
+Always check the weather forecast before going on a ride.
 Dress for the coldest weather expected.
-Thermal underwear next to the skin also provides an important layer of insulation.
+Thermal underwear next to the skin also provides a good insulation.

 DOT approved helmets are recommended at all times.
 They provide both warmth and reduce injury.
 A stocking type cap, balaclava and face mask should always be carried or worn.
-Goggles or a face shield which attach to the helmet are indispensable.
+Goggles or a face shield that attach to the helmet are indispensable.

-Hands should be protected by a pair of snowmobile gloves or mitts which have sufficient insulation and permit use of thumbs and fingers for operation of controls.
+Hands should be protected by a pair of snowmobile gloves or mitts which have sufficient insulation and allow use of thumbs and fingers for operation of controls.
 Rubber bottom boots with either a nylon or a leather top, with removable felt liners are best suited for snowmobiling.